sebastianromerocruz/famicom-6502/controllers/README.md

 END GAME
 ```

-The instruction "`USE user input to generate next frame`", not only includes rendering the sprites on screen, but also actually using the user's input (say, from a controller or a keyboard) to do something like move the sprites around.
+The instruction "`USE user input to generate next frame`", not only includes rendering the sprites on screen, but also actually _reading_ the user's input (say, from a controller or a keyboard) and _using_ it to do something like move the sprites around.

 We saw this during the sprites project, where we generated the bubble sprite during the non-maskable interrupt (`NMI`) section since this runs **every single frame**.
 If we're reading input from the user every single frame, it stands to reason that `ReadPlayerOneControls` should also be called during the `NMI` loop: